-The other day I decided to dip a few eggs like I did these glasses – and then proceeded to work my way through two dozen eggs.
+The other day I decided to try nail polish marbling on Easter eggs—and then proceeded to work my way through two dozen eggs.
 It makes me seriously wish I had more colors of nail polish!

 And then I had to take roughly a million pictures.
 Because aren't they just the coolest?

 How to nail polish marble eggs